pjyi2147/GPU_Computing_lab/04/report/report.md

 #### Q7

-The kernel was run on 3060 ti with 8 vram on windows 11 WSL ubuntu 22.04
+The kernel was run on RTX 3060ti with 8GB vram on Windows 11 WSL2 ubuntu 22.04

 The runtime graph is as follows: